AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 ## Full Example

-You can review the [Prequisites](#prerequisites) section to understand how to set up your environment prior to running this code.
+You can review the [prerequisites](#prerequisites) section to understand how to set up your environment prior to running this code.
 Note that this is an example only ad is not production-ready and requires additional error handling, logging, security measures, and more before you can run it at scale in a live application.

 ```js
 const axios = require("axios");